-User-generated content is a term being discussed right now in every business with Digital Marketing strategies.
-It’s a race in search for genuine, quality materials elaborated and distributed by their audiences.
+User-generated content is a term currently being discussed in every business with digital marketing strategies.
+It involves a race to find genuine, high-quality materials created and shared by their audiences.

-But what exactly does UGC mean?
-Why did it suddenly become a priority for Content Marketing plans around the world?
+However, what does UGC really mean?
+Why has it become a priority for content marketing plans worldwide?

-In this post, we show you everything needed to start on the same path.
-You’ll see:
+In this post, we’ll provide you with all the information you need to start on the same path.
+You’ll learn:

 Well, we can’t be more concise than this: user-generated content is content that users generate.